Welcome to today's edition of the Rush 24-7 podcast.

 I mean, the outrage is palpable.

-And it's it's I literally when I saw this and I first read it, not knowing it was coming, I was out of control in laughter at so many elements.
+And it's, it's, I literally, when I saw this and I first read it, not knowing it was coming, I was out of control in laughter at so many elements.

 How angry they are over this when every aspect of it is true.

-Well, well, one thing, the one point that I made that is not in the free beacon story is why is the regime doing this?
+Well, well, one thing, the one point that I made that is not in the Free Beacon story is why is the regime doing this?

 The regime is doing this to invade rural America because it is a conservative outpost.

-Now you can laugh or you can get mad at that, but Obama's doing the same thing to suburbia.
+Now, you can laugh or you can get mad at that, but Obama's doing the same thing to suburbia, which we have talked about at great length here with housing policies.

-And the upshot of that is if you're a developer, says in Westchester County outside Manhattan, and if you want to build a new housing development, you have to, in order to get permits to build it, you have to build low-income affordable housing as part of the development.
+And the upshot of that is: if you're a developer, say the Westchester County outside Manhattan, and if you want to build a new housing development, you have to, in order to get permits to build it, you have to build low-income, affordable housing as part of the development, or you're not going to be permitted.

 And it's all rooted in the fact that the left is really angry that people who had the ability to left the cities, went to suburbia, made their own lives, were able to escape whatever they didn't like about the cities, but the poor had to stay.